 Seattle has a lot of diverse housing stock.
 Condos, Craftsmans, Green Built New Construction, Mid-Century Homes, Townhouses, etc… There is a lot of variety in the type of homes you can find and own.
-Beyond the type of home you want to buy, the first thing to keep in mind is the type of Seattle Home Buyer you are personally.
+Type of home that you want to buy depends on what type of Seattle Home Buyer you are personally.
 For instance, a First Time Home Buyer is totally different than an Investor.
-And an Investor and a First Time Home Buyer might both want to buy a condo.
+And an Investor and a First Time Home Buyer might both want to buy a condo, but with very different needs.
 You get the picture.

 Below is a quick round-up of our various Seattle Home Buying Guides.

 I am a First Time Seattle Home Buyer

 We were all first time Seattle home buyers at one time or another.
 Being a First Time Home Buyer is one of the most exciting phases in your life.
 You are full on adulting and becoming a bigger and better human being.
 Below is a quick snippet of a few tips for the first time home buyer.